n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.n8ntrigger.md

 # n8n Trigger node

-The n8n Trigger node gets triggered when the n8n instance starts or restarts.
-You can use the n8n Trigger node to notify when the n8n instance starts.
+The n8n Trigger node triggers when the current workflow updates or activates, or when the n8n instance starts or restarts.
+You can use the n8n Trigger node to notify when these events occur.

 ## Node parameters

-- Events
+The node includes a single parameter to identify the **Events** that should trigger it.
+Choose from these events:

+- **Active Workflow Updated**: If you select this event, the node triggers when this workflow is updated.
-    - **Instance started**: Triggers when the n8n instance starts or restarts.
+- **Instance started**: If you select this event, the node triggers when the n8n instance starts or restarts.
+- **Workflow Activated**: If you select this event, the node triggers when this workflow is activated.

+You can select one or more of these events.

 ## Templates and examples